aws-samples/serverless-patterns/cloudfront-apigw-large-uploads/README.md

-# Amazon Cloudfront to APIGW routing to alternative origin for large payloads
+# Route large API payloads to alternate origin
-API Gateway has a [payload limit of 10mb](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#http-api-quotas) which cannot be increaed.
-This pattern shows how to use Lambda@Edge to route client POST request to an alternative origin based on payload size of the POST request or URL.
+Amazon API Gateway has a [payload limit of 10mb](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#http-api-quotas).
+This pattern shows how to use Lambda@Edge to route client POST request to an alternative origin based on payload size of the POST request.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cloudfront-apigw-large-uploads